List of awards and nominations received by Arijit Singh: Screen Awards

 The Screen Awards honour excellence of cinematic achievements in the Hindi film industry.
 Singh has received four awards from nine nominations.
 He holds the record of maximum awards in Best Male Playback Singer category.

 South Indian International Movie Awards

 South Indian International Movie Awards, also known as the SIIMA Awards rewards the artistic and technical achievements of the South Indian film industry.

 Telugu

 Singh has received one nomination in the category Best Male Playback Singer.

 Stardust Awards

 The Stardust Awards is an award ceremony for Hindi movies, which congratulate the superstars of the new generation who are making an impact on the future.
 It is sponsored by Stardust magazine.
 Singh has won one award from eight nominations in the category Best Male Playback Singer.

 Tele Cine Awards

 Tele Cine Awards are presented annually for the work in the Bengali film and television industry.
-Singh has one award from five nominations in Best Playback Singer Male category.
+Singh has one award from six nominations in Best Playback Singer Male category.